madatoo/plantarium-ms3/README.md

 I assumed that this person would:

  - love gardening,
- - live in their own or rented house with a small garden or a few plant pots on the balcony.
+ - live in their own or rented house with a small garden or have a few plant pots on the balcony.
- - be between 20 - 50 years old
+ - be between 20-50 years old
- - have a small or intermediate experience in gardening
+ - have little to intermediate experience in gardening
  - want to read a little about plants before they decide to buy them
  - would like to take care of the plants in a natural way (without chemical fertilisers)

 ## First time Visitor's needs:

 - they would like to know what the page is about, this means that the main topic is described clearly
-- easy and intuitive navigate through out the webpage (divided into proper sections)
+- easy and intuitive navigation throughout the webpage (divided into proper sections)
 - to find plant descriptions, their needs, photos and some advice on how to take care of them
 - know where to find important information for them (FAQ and navigation bar)
 - how to create own account to save items, which they found interesting